 Vice President/COO, Co-Founder and Co-Artistic Director

 A native of Havana, Cuba, Wilmian Hernandez graduated from the National School of Arts in 1984 and began her professional career under the artistic direction of Fernando Alonso at Ballet Camagüey.
 In ten years dancing with Ballet de Camagüey and Ballet Nacional de Cuba, she rose to principal dancer.
-In 1993, she then accepted an invitation from Marie D‘Angelo to join the Ballet de Monterrey in Mexico.
+In 1993, she accepted an invitation from Marie D‘Angelo to join the Ballet de Monterrey in Mexico.
 While in Monterrey, the Serranos took the hard decision of defecting from Cuba and a year later moved to the United States to join the Sarasota Ballet, then under the direction of Robert de Warren.
 It was in Sarasota were the Serranos danced principal roles until their retirement in 2000.

 Ms. Hernández didn’t left the dance world for long.
 After her daughter Camila was born, she started working as a guest instructor at various ballet schools in Florida.